Behave (Law & Order: Special Victims Unit): Plot

 Detectives Olivia Benson (Mariska Hargitay) and Elliot Stabler (Chris Meloni) are called to the hospital, where the doctor informs them that his patient has been raped and severely beaten.
 Through tax rolls, Benson and Stabler discover that the victim is Vicki Sayers (Jennifer Love Hewitt) who lives in Washington Heights and almost never goes outside.
 By staking out her home, Benson ultimately convinces her to submit to a rape kit.

 During the exam, Vicki reveals that she has been repeatedly stalked and raped by the same attacker since she was 16.
 Evidence from the rape kit leads the detectives to a hotel where they find a man matching Vicki's description.
-Vicki quickly identifies the man, William Harris (James LeGros), in a line-up but he provides an alibi prompting the detectives to release him.
-While proceeding to the elevator, Vicki runs up to him and begs him not to hurt her.
+Vicki quickly identifies the man, William Harris (James LeGros), out of a line-up; but he provides a strong alibi prompting the detectives to have to release him.
+Outraged and petrified her rapist is being released, whilst he's proceeding to the elevator, Vicki runs up to him and begs him not to retaliate/hurt her again.
 Convinced by Vicki's desperation, Benson spends the night working on the case and finds a hole in Harris' alibi.

 By examining Harris' travel records, Benson and Stabler discover that he has committed dozens of rapes over several years.
-Benson begins to make calls from state to state in search of the rape kits from his victims, but she discovers backlogs numbering in the thousands each time.
+Benson begins to make calls from state to state in search of the rape kits from his previous victims, only to discover incompetence or backlogs numbering in the thousands each time, thwarting her efforts.
 The first rape kit that she might be able to use is found in Los Angeles, where she meets with LAPD Robbery-Homicide Detective Rex Winters (Skeet Ulrich).
-Winters tells her that the medical examiner has found enough alleles to testify that the DNA is a match for Harris.
-Harris' lawyer Trevor Langan (Peter Hermann) successfully argues that the DNA in the 10-year-old rape kit has been degraded and Judge Donnelly (Judith Light) is forced to dismiss the people's case.
+Winters tells her that the medical examiner has found, though a degraded sample, still enough alleles to testify that the DNA is a match for Harris.
+Harris' lawyer Trevor Langan (Peter Hermann) successfully argues that the DNA in the 10-year-old rape kit has been degraded beyond reliability and Judge Donnelly (Judith Light) is forced to dismiss the people's case.

-Despite being unable to prosecute Harris for rape, the detectives find strong evidence that allows him to be prosecuted for kidnapping charges.
-Vicki confronts him in his cell and taunts him with his own words: "Now I'll always know where you are.
+Despite being unable to prosecute Harris for rape, the exasperated detectives search for an alternative means and find strong evidence that allows him to be prosecuted for kidnapping charges (from Vicki's initial abduction/rape).
+Finally feeling trapped, Harris changes tack and begs Vicki not to do this, professing his actions were out of love for her.
+Vicki confronts him as he's locked in a cell and taunts him with his own words: "Now I'll always know where you are!
 Be a good boy.
-Behave yourself."
+Behave yourself!"